artomatic/artomatic/README.md

 <h1 align="center">Hi 👋, I'm Art</h1>
 <h3 align="center">A Web Developer currently in development in Charlotte, NC</h3>

+<h4 align="left">I have a Bachelor's degree in Neuroscience from UCLA and I'm currently finishing up my full-stack web development bootcamp with Bloomtech as I try to break into the promising world of the tech industry.</h4>
+<h4 align="left">I'm also a political activist for a non-profit grassroots organization representing the Armenian Cause to North Carolinian Senators and Congressmen in DC.</h4>
+<h4 align="left">Let you stumbling upon my page be the start of something great!</h4>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=artomatic&label=Profile%20views&color=0e75b6&style=flat" alt="artomatic" /> </p>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=artomatic" alt="artomatic" /></a> </p>